 PRISCILLA BOZZLE

-Priscilla Boswell was born about 1768.
 A memoir written about 1920 by Ernest Greenwood Maddox about the Maddox family stated that Priscilla Bozzle (Boswell) was Dutch and her husband William Moreland was Irish.
 It also said that they settled in Virginia, moved to Indiana and about 1820 to Kentucky.

 Priscilla married William Moreland about 1787 in Maryland.
-They had three children born in maryland and then they moved to Shenandoah County, VA.
+They had three children born in Maryland and then they moved to Shenandoah County, VA.
 This is halfway between Winchester and Harrisonburg VA.
 There three more children were born.

 1 male 45 and older (William)